(406) 404-1600

 • COM 6302Advanced Preaching and Teaching

 This course will explore advanced preaching styles, including narrative, exegetical, topical, and conversational.
 Students will learn how to construct sermons that are faithful to the biblical text and relevant to their audience.
 The course will also emphasize the importance of context and hearers in the preaching process.
+COM 6301 is a prerequisite for this course.
 (3 credit hours)

 • COM 6303Preaching in a Postmodern Context